 Plaky is ISO 27001 and SOC2 certified and GDPR compliant, and, as such, guarantees the safety of your information.

-Highlight feature for small businesses — Free and unlimited
+Highlight feature for small businesses — Unlimited essentials

-Perhaps the most fascinating thing of all is that Plaky is completely free and sets no restrictions on the number of users, projects, tasks, and files in your workspace.
+Perhaps the most fascinating thing of all is that Plaky sets no restrictions on the number of users, boards, or tasks in its FREE plan.
+These essential features are already enough for many small teams to function perfectly well without spending a dime.

 |Plaky pros||Plaky cons|